huntermacias/JSLy2/content/0.getting-started/index.md

 ---
-title: Setting up JavaScript
+title: Getting Started
 description: Welcome to your journey of mastering JavaScript!
 This guide will help you get started with the basics and point you towards resources for more advanced topics.
-icon: 'lucide:info'
+icon: simple-icons:javascript
 ---

 ## Motivations